pp2098/House-Price-Prediction/README.md

 In this particular problem we have to predict the price of a house on the basis of bedromm,area, and age of the buyer.
 Since here our TV is numeric in nature we use Linear Regression for prediction.

-Data collection: very small dataset collected from some internet source.
+Data collection: very small dataset created using pandas Dataset.

 Data Cleaning:No Data cleaning/preprocessing is required.